Abdirachman/Abdirachman/README.md

 ### -- Expolatory data analysis

--- **Here we are jsut going to explore the data and find trends or patterns or anything interesting like outliers**
+-- **Here we are just going to explore the data and find trends or patterns or anything interesting like outliers**

 ```sql
 SELECT *